Colorado Springs Catastrophic Injury Lawyers

 We know how these types of injuries affect not only the victim, but also friends and family members.
 The costs associated with catastrophic injuries can easily amount to millions of dollars over the course of one's lifetime.
 You need an attorney with the experience to help you pursue full compensation for all current and future damages.

 Even if there is no disagreement regarding liability, insurance companies fight hard to minimize their compensation to those injured by the negligence of others.
 It takes experience and knowhow to fight for what is right, and to seek the maximum compensation.
 Massive medical bills, lost careers, lost wages, lost earning potential, and a lifetime of pain and suffering are all aspects of a catastrophic injury.
 Our Colorado Springs accident lawyers will do everything possible to help you to seek justice and full compensation.
+Call The Bussey Law Firm, P.C. at (719) 475-2555 today.

 While Colorado statutes do not specifically define catastrophic injury, 42 U.S.C. § 3796 defines catastrophic injury as "an injury, the direct and proximate consequences of which permanently prevent an individual from performing any gainful work".
 Typical catastrophic injuries include, but are not limited to, spinal cord injuries, traumatic brain injuries (TBI), amputations, serious burns, and disfigurement.